boolean-uk/html-spotify-challenge/README.md

 * &#9745; The left menu collapses as shown in `spotify-xs.png`.
 * &#9745; On hovering over cover images, a play icon appears overlaid.
 * &#9745; The player controls remain visible even when the main content window is reduced (see `spotify-height-350.png`)
-* &#9745; The main content scrolls behind the upgrade bar.
-The upgrade bar is semi-transparent.
+* &#9745; Only the main content area scrolls - it moves behind the upgrade bar and the player controlers.
+The side menu also stays fixed as the main content scrolls.